Code-Institute-Submissions/azimny86-K-Fit_JuneResub/README.md

 <br/>

 #### **Navigation**
-I use a navbar on full width of the page.
-To make a navigate easily through the site, I implemented a sticky type for easy access to all of pages.
+I use a navbar on the full width of the page.
+To make a navigate easily through the site, I implemented a sticky type for easy access to all of the pages.
 This part will appear on every page of the site.

 <br/>

 #### Sliedshow
-I decided to create a two slide show with pictures from classes between them I have posted a brief description of our gym.
+I decided to create a two-slide show with pictures from classes between them I have posted a brief description of our gym.

 <br/>